-Primary care use of a C-Reactive Protein (CRP) Point of Care Test (POCT) to help target antibiotic prescribing to patients with Acute Exacerbations of Chronic Obstructive Pulmonary Disease (AECOPD) who are most likely to benefit: Two-arm individually randomised controlled trial.
+Primary care use of a C-Reactive Protein (CRP) Point of Care Test (POCT) to help target antibiotic prescribing to patients with Acute Exacerbations of Chronic Obstructive Pulmonary Disease (AECOPD) who are most likely to benefit: a two-arm individually randomised controlled trial

 Primary study design

 Secondary study design

 Randomised controlled trial

 Not available in web format.
 Please use contact details provided to request a patient information material

 Acute exacerbation of chronic obstructive pulmonary disease (AECOPD)